 - 1 lemon for cleaning the artichokes

 - Clean artichokes.
-Artichokes can leave stains in the hands so it's best to work on them with a pair of disposable gloves.
+Artichokes can leave stains in the hands so it's best to work with a pair of disposable gloves.

 - Slice one lemon in half.
 Squeeze the juice of half of the lemon in a bowl of water.
 Put also the squeezed lemon in the bowl.